swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 home directory if you are not already there.
 Then enter the
 command:

-    ls UofCSCBC2012
+    ls SWC-bootcamp

-This will list the contents of the `UofCSCBC2012` directory without you having to navigate there.
+This will list the contents of the `SWC-bootcamp` directory without you having to navigate there.
 Now enter:

-    ls UofCSCBC2012/1-Shell
+    ls SWC-bootcamp/1-Shell

 This prints the contents of `1-Shell`.
 The `cd` command works in a similar way.
 Try entering:

-    cd UofCSCBC2012/1-Shell
+    cd SWC-bootcamp/1-Shell

 and you will jump directly to `1-Shell` without having to go through the intermediate directory.